asurati/wip.src/content/post/2021-11-08-g73-nv4b-demo-fan-ctrl.md

 The speed of the fan is controlled by PWM signals.

-The duty cycle of a PWM wave is the fraction of its period during which the signal is active; the fan is supposed to set its speed according to that fraction.
-But notice (ON/OFF Data) that the polarity of the corresponding GPIO pin is reversed; the fan sets its speed according to the fraction of period the signal is *not* active (in a conventional sense).
+The duty cycle of a PWM wave is the fraction of its period during which the signal is high; the fan is supposed to set its speed according to that fraction.
+But notice (ON/OFF Data) that the polarity of the corresponding GPIO pin is reversed; the fan sets its speed according to the fraction of period the signal is low.
+The signal is treated as active low.
 Thus, to set a duty cycle of 31%, one must actually program the cycle value as 100 - 31 = 69%.

 The values to feed into the controller registers depend on PWM divider value.
 It is found by reading the [Performance Table](https://download.nvidia.com/open-gpu-doc/BIOS-Information-Table/1/BIOS-Information-Table.html#BIT_PERF_PTRS_v1) of the